slab14/IoT_Sec_Gateway/README.md

       - From the "Dataplane", you should see output for a newly generated Snort rule.
 This rule will drop all TCP packets from the offending port you chose in Step 3.
       - After the Snort middlebox has been deployed, attempt to communicate with the netcat server from "Node_1" using the following command `nc 192.1.1.2 {offending port}`.
 This attempt should be unsuccessful.
 If you try to create a UDP server on "Node_0" using the same port, or attempt to open another port, you should have no problems             communicating between "Node_0" and "Node_1".

+ ## Steps for running the experiment in CloudLab using 1 RADIO middlebox
+ _This experiment demonstrates how we can collect benign pcap data of communcation between IoT and internal network to generate a FSM of valid communication protocols.
+The RADIO container captures a pcap, converts the information into ADU (using Zeek/Bro) and generates an FSM model.
+The FSM is compared with a given whitelist of protocols and is converted into usable snort rules.
+The rules are archived on the controller and the RADIO middlebox transitions to a snort middlebox.
+The snort middlebox pulls the archived rules from the controller in its deployment.
+Now, only communication that matches those specified in the whitelist protocol can communicate between IoT and the internal network, preventing manipulated communication protocols.
+We speciifcally test this using modbus commands._

+> **Note:** There are two way to approach this demo.
+The first way is by having a premade FSM model/proto pair which is saved as an archive on the controller.
+The second way involves providing only the proto and using tcpdump to capture a pcap and generate a fresh FSM model.

+- **1) Initial setup**
+    - Please follow steps 1 through 2 from [above](#steps-for-running-the-experiment-in-cloudlab-using-2-snort-middleboxes).
+- **2) JSON configuration**
+    - Open __/etc/sec_gate/policies/cloudlab-NewPolicy20.json__
+    - Look fo the device entry, "radio0"
+    - Configure your __inMAC__ with the Mac address of "Node_0".
+      - __Note:__ Verify no other devices in the policy file have the same inMAC or the wrong device may activate.
+    - Option 1: Make sure you've saved a model/proto pair and archived the files into a tar.
+Specify the path of that tar file in the __tar__ field.
+Make sure the __path__ field is "/etc/radio".
+    - Option 2: Make sure you'ved saved a proto and archived the file into a tar.
+Specify the path of that tar file in the __tar__ field.
+Make sure the __path__ field is "/etc/radio".
+      - __Note:__ If you fail to follow Option 1 or Option 2, the snort rules will not be generated properly and the snort container may fail to start Snort.
+    - In the second state, "protect", you can leave the two tar/paths as is.
+- **3) Start ODL on Data Plane**
+    - On "Dataplane", you should now see the __l2switch__ folder in root.
+    - On "Dataplane", run the following command: `./l2switch/startODL.sh`
+    - If an error occurs, try running `./l2switch/build.sh` first and then rerun `./l2switch/startODL.sh`
+    - You should see a "Ready" message on the ODL console letting you know it is ready to receive ARP packets.
+- **4) Test**
+    - Attempt to send 1 ping from "Node_0" to "Node_1" to create the ARP request (`ping 10.1.1.2 -c 1`)
+      - __Note:__ This may take up to 15 seconds for the next ARP packet in case we missed it
+    - Option 1: The RADIO middlebox will deploy, detect that both a model and proto already exist and skip the pcap scan.
+The model/proto are passed through the model2rule.py to generate the snort rules.
+The rules are sent as an alert to the controller which will archive them based on the name of the tar used in the snort_base middlebox (the "protect" state).
+    - Option 2: IDK yet
+    - The snort middlebox is deployed with the newly created rules.
+Attempting to send any other type of modbus communcation other than the one's captured in the pcap/model file will be blocked.